-57 Types of applications
+48. Types of Applications

-A person may make application for the following in terms of this By-Law -

-- (a) subdivision of land; - (b) phasing of a subdivision;
+- (1) A person may make application for the following in terms of this By-Law - (a) subdivision of land; - (b) phasing of a subdivision; - (c) amendment of an existing scheme or land use scheme by the rezoning of land, including rezoning to an overlay zone;

-- (c) amendment of an existing scheme or land use scheme by the rezoning of land, including rezoning to an overlay zone; - (d) removal, amendment or suspension of a restrictive or obsolete condition, servitude or reservation registered against the title of the land; - (e) consolidation of land; - (f) amendment or cancellation of a subdivision plan; - (g) permanent closure of any public place; - (h) consent use; - (i) development on communal land that will have a high impact on the traditional community concerned: - (j) permanent or temporary departure from land use scheme - (k) extension of the period of validity of an approval; - (I) exemption of a subdivision from the need for approval in terms of this By-Law as contemplated in section 66; - (m) determination of a zoning as contemplated in section 181; - (n) amendment, deletion or addition of conditions in respect of an existing approval granted or deemed to be granted in terms of section 54(9); - (o) approval of the constitution of an owners' association or an amendment of the constitution of the owners' association: - (p) any other application provided for in this By-Law; - (q) any other application which the Council may determine in terms of this By-Law and/ or - (r) any combination of the applications referred to in this section submitted simultaneously as one application.
+- (d) removal, amendment or suspension of a restrictive or obsolete condition, servitude or reservation registered against the title of the land; - (e) consolidation of land; - (f) amendment or cancellation of a subdivision plan; - (g) permanent closure of any public place; - (h) consent use; - (i) development on communal land that will have a high impact on the traditional community concerned; - (j) permanent or temporary departure from land use scheme - (k) extension of the period of validity of an approval; - exemption of a subdivision from the need for approval in terms of this By-Law as contemplated in section 56; - (m) determination of a zoning; - (n) amendment, deletion or addition of conditions in respect of an existing approval; - approval of the constitution of an owners' association or an amendment of the constitution of the owners' association; - (p) any other application provided for in this By-Law; - (q) any other application which the Council may determine in terms of this By-Law. - (r) any combination of the applications referred to in this section submitted simultaneously as one application.

-58 Land use and land development
+49. Land use and land development

-- (1) No person may use or commence with, carry on or cause the commencement with or carrying on of land development which is not permitted in the land use scheme or for which an approval is granted in terms of this By-Law. - (2) When an applicant or owner exercises a land use right granted in terms of an approval he or she must comply with the conditions of the approval and the applicable provisions of the land use scheme. - (3) In addition to the provisions of this Chapter, the provisions of Chapter 6 apply to any application submitted to the Municipality in terms of this Chapter. - (4) Any reference to the Municipality in this Chapter includes a reference to the Municipal Planning Tribunal and the Authorised Official, as the case may be.
+- (1) No person may use or commence with, carry on or cause the commencement with or carrying on of land development which is not permitted in the land use scheme or for which an approval is granted in terms of this By-Law. - (2) When an applicant or owner exercises a land use right granted in terms of an approval he or she must comply with the conditions of the approval and the applicable provisions of the land use scheme. - (3) In addition to the provisions of this Chapter, the provisions of Chapter 6 apply to any application submitted to the Municipality in terms of this Chapter. - (4) Any reference to the Municipality in this Chapter includes a reference to the Municipal Planning Tribunal and the Authorised official, as the case may be.